zhiliang-lin/academic-lin/content/home/about.md

 # Biography

 Hello, my name is Zhiliang Lin (林志良 :sound: [listen](http://www.zhilianglin.com/files/zhiliang-lin.ogg)).
-I am currently a Teaching Associate at Guangzhou Nanfang College.
-Before this position, I was a Research Associate under the guidance of [Guangchao Charles Feng](https://scholar.google.com/citations?user=zoqsgEsAAAAJ&hl) at Shenzhen University.
-I hold a master's degree from Jinan University (Guangzhou) and a bachelor's degree from the Southwestern University of Finance and Economics.
+I am a quantitative researcher passionate about applying computational methods to understand human communication.

-I am deeply interested in utilizing quantitative methods to investigate human communication phenomena.
-My hands-on experience with several academic projects has led to (co)authoring several papers in both English and Chinese.
+Currently, I am completing a Master of Science in Statistical Data Analysis at Ghent University to deepen my expertise in advanced quantitative methodologies.
+Prior to my studies in Belgium, I was a university lecturer at Guangzhou Nanfang College, where I designed and taught courses in statistics for communication, new media data analysis, and web scraping.
+I also served as a Research Associate at Shenzhen University, contributing to several data-intensive projects and co-authoring publications in SSCI-indexed journals.

 Outside academia, I enjoy a variety of pursuits including reading, running, gardening, and playing football.